AliNisarAhmed/my-notes/AWS/Solutions-Arch/15-services-notes.md

     - mainly used for DR and not read-enhancement
     - read replicas can be set up as multi-AZ as well
     - no need to stop the DB to switch for 1AZ to MulAZ
+    - DB engine level upgrade
+        - upgrades primary & secondary at the same time
+        - this causes downtime until the upgrade is completed
 - Auto-scaling
     - must set Max Scaling Threshold
+    - can enable from Console w/o migrating/replacing DB
+    - no additional cost
 - RDS vs RDS Custom
     - full admin access to underlying OS and DB
 - Fail-over
+    - AWS provisions and maintans a secondary DB instance in different AZ
+        - sync replicated
+        - auto failover to the standby
     - during failover, RDS flips CNAME to point at the standby (NOT IP addr)
 - RDS Proxy
     - improve DB efficiency by pooling connections